Matatika/matatika-examples/matatika_technical_glossary/README.md

 Your workspace repository is a github hosted git repository that contains all files relating to your [workspace](https://www.matatika.com/docs/glossary#workspace).
 They workspace repository will be setup and adjusted during [config jobs](#config-job), which run each time a [data import](https://www.matatika.com/docs/glossary#data-import) is created.

-The workspace repository is a normal repository in that you have complete source control, though it is reccomended to leave the file structure intact, as this is required for [Meltano](#meltano) to run your [data imports](https://www.matatika.com/docs/glossary#data-import).
+The workspace repository is a normal repository in that you have complete source control, though it is recommended to leave the file structure intact, as this is required for [Meltano](#meltano) to run your [data imports](https://www.matatika.com/docs/glossary#data-import).

 ---